lucid-kv/lucid/README.md

 ## Web Interface (UI)

-Lucid want to propose an humain interface to manage objects, clusters and configuration.
+Lucid want to propose an web UI to manage data, issue tokens, organize nodes and configure instances.

 ## About the Author